mrcdb/mrcdb.github.io/index.md

 **Laboratory Teaching Assistant** at [Polytechnic University of Turin](https://www.polito.it/) in several academic courses:

-- Information Systems Security [2019 - ongoing]
+- Information Systems Security [2019]
-- Algorithms and Programming [2017 - ongoing]
+- Algorithms and Programming [2017 - 2019]
 - System and Devices Programming [2018 - 2019]
 - Design of web services and computer networks [2018 - 2019]
 - Computer Science [2016 - 2018]